 Pruning Hydrangeas – Last Years Growth

 Here in Texas, I start seeing new Spring growth around March on my hydrangeas.
 It may be a little later for you, depending on the zone you live in.
 But for me, it’s the perfect time to be Spring pruning hydrangeas.
-In the past, I tried doing it in the Fall, and every time I did, it stunted the blooms. (insert unhappy face) You want to know why?
-The blooms are mainly in the new growth.
-Yes, some blooms will be on old-growth too, but I have found that this works best for me.
-It can be a real guessing game.
+In the past, I tried doing it in the Fall, and every time I did, it stunted the blooms. (insert unhappy face)

 Of course, I prune or deadhead old bloom throughout the blooming season, but today I’m strictly talking about Spring pruning.